 There's an assumption that all one needs is an operation, and the problem is cured.
 Whether it's hip or lower back, or any other surgery for that matter, it's best not to conclude that the knife will fix your pain, any more than chiropractic can permanently relieve it.

-Most of these conditions need exercises, care, and on going treatment no what professional you consult.
+Most of these conditions need exercises, care, and on going treatment no matter which professional you consult.
 Certainly an operation is not necessarily the cure you were hoping for.

 Interestingly yesterday I met a urologist of about my age; he told me that he spends his time trying to persuade older folk to expect and accept some problems, and not look to surgery to cure them.

-Femoro acetabular impingement syndrome involves an underlying pincer or cam deformity in the hip, often missed by radiologists, or is mistakenly called arthritis.
+Femoro acetabular impingement syndrome involves an underlying pincer or cam deformity in the hip, often missed by radiologists, or is mistakenly called arthritis; it's a major cause of groin and upper thigh pain.

-These deformities cause limited movement, often when pulling the knee to the opposite shoulder, and pain in the groin; and untreated are the precursor to premature degenerative changes in the hip.
+These deformities limit the movement, often when pulling the knee to the opposite shoulder, with pain in the groin; and untreated are the precursor to premature degenerative changes in the hip.

 Groin and upper thigh pain are frequent symptoms, and together with stiffness of the hip and loss of internal rotation, and other movements depending on the deformity, are the signs of an impingement syndrome.

 Today, I've just treated a lady who has had disabling groin and upper thigh pain for over a year.
-After just six chiropractic treatments of the sacroiliac joints and hip she declares she has 85 percent less agony.
+After just six chiropractic treatments of the sacroiliac joints and hip she declares she has 85% better.
 True, the pain recedes much faster than healing occurs, and so the 50 percent less pain rule applies, but she is ecstatic.

 Patrick's faber test where you lower the knee into the lotus position is often limited in the groin, or side of the hip.
 It also stresses the sacroiliac joints so is a useful part of the diagnostic examination.
 You can do it at home.

-Hip dysplasia causes the hypermobility that also results in hip and groin pain,
+Hip dysplasia causes the hypermobility that also results in groin and upper thigh pain,

-and often severe tenderness of the inner thigh muscles.
+and often severe tenderness of the inner adductor muscles.

 Even worse are the femoral nerve lesions from the upper lumbar spine that radiate to the side of the thigh, groin and upper leg.

-Hip dysplasia must be differentiated from hypermobility without osseous abnormalities; the latter is not a precursor to arthritis, but it still causes groin and upper thigh pain.
+Hip dysplasia must be differentiated from hypermobility without osseous abnormalities; the latter is not a precursor to arthritis, but it still causes upper leg pain.

 Most common of all, in the elderly, is a severely fixated sacroiliac joint.